Rhode Island Social Work Licensing Requirements

 |Type||Number Employed||Average Annual Salary|

 Data from the Bureau of Labor Statistics as of May 2017.2

 Social Work Associations in Rhode Island

-- The National Association of Social Workers (NASW): Rhode Island Chapter – This state chapter provides its members with career counselling, CE opportunities, supervision assistance and conferences.
-It also reviews CE applications on behalf of the Rhode Island Board of Social Work.
+- The National Association of Social Workers (NASW), Rhode Island Chapter: Provides its members with career counseling, CE opportunities, supervision assistance, and conferences.

 Frequently Asked Questions

 Question: Can I apply to social work jobs in Rhode Island without a license?